 Click here to go to the website of the Hermitage Amsterdam.Filed under Dutch Royals

-Tagged Hermitage Museum, King Willem-Alexander, Official Visit, President Medvedev, Princess Beatrix, Queen Máxima, Russia.
+Tagged Hermitage Museum, King Willem-Alexander of The Netherlands, Official Visit, President Medvedev of Russia, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, Russia.